rb-sl/biscuit_optimizer/README.md

 | Nesting          | GRASP (Path Relinking) | 18500      | 2765.12      |

 ## Repo structure
-The repo is organized in the following folders.
+The repo top level folder contains the report and the final presentation.
+The project is organized in the following folders.

 ### img
 This folder contains the input images.